 Versace’s Spring/Summer 2018 shows was dedicated to the house’s late founder, Gianni Versace, who was killed in Miami in 1997.
 Despite Mr. Versace's absence from the fashion industry for two decades now, his legacy is arguably just as strong as ever.
 In fact, as Vogue noted recently, “Much of what is considered de rigueur about fashion in 2017, [Mr. Versace] put his stamp on in his 1990s glory days—the splashy, expensively made ad campaigns; the star-studded front rows; indeed, the entire fashion-celebrity nexus.”

-Here are some of her thoughts on the responsibilities of fashion designers, fashion in the 1990s, his inspirations and more …
+Here are some of his thoughts on the responsibilities of fashion designers, fashion in the 1990s, his inspirations and more …

 On trends: Don't be into trends.
 Don't make fashion own you, but you decide what you are, what you want to express by the way you dress and the way to live.